NixOS/nix.dev/source/tutorials/nix-language.md

 - [Derivations](derivations) that describe build tasks

 :::{important}
-This guide *does not* explain all Nix language features in detail.
+This tutorial *does not* explain all Nix language features in detail.
 See the [Nix manual][manual-language] for a full language reference.
 :::